Charles-rf/BenchClass2/README.md

 ## **Description**

-This BenchClass web application allows users to find, register, and participate in bench class sessions.
+This [BenchClass webapp]((https://benchclass.azurewebsites.net/)) allows users to find, register, and participate in bench class sessions.
 It leverages several technologies and components to provide a seamless experience.
 Here are the key components of the BenchClass app:

 * **GitHub Actions:** GitHub Actions is used for continuous integration and deployment (CI/CD).
 It automates the build, test, and deployment processes whenever new code is pushed to the repository.
 This ensures that the latest changes are always deployed to the production environment.